This post may contain affiliate links, view our disclosure policy.

 Conclusion: Things to Do in Washington DC With Kids

-That wraps up the very best museums, landmarks, and exciting extras to explore on your visit to Washington, DC with kids!
+That wraps up our list of the best museums, landmarks, and exciting extras to explore on your visit to Washington, DC with kids!

 With so much to see at this travel destination, you’ll definitely want to plan ahead to fit everything in.